A Short Brief on Benjamin

 - It’s a border town, there are hundreds of people crossing between Myanmar and Thailand daily which gives connections to other countries that we can’t as easily traverse.

-- Islam, Buddhism and cults such as the Jehovah Witness’s are hard at work at blinding the eyes of these teachable people.
-The longer time goes on without them hearing the truth, their heart may very well become hardened to listening to religion.
+- Islam, Buddhism and cults such as the Jehovah Witness’s are hard at work at blinding and confusing the eyes of these teachable people.
+The longer time goes on without them hearing the truth, their heart may very well become hardened to listening to truth.

 - “Churches” – In the United States it may not be very effective to find Bible loving people in non-Baptist churches, but in Thailand it is the opposite.
-There are specifically Chinese and Burmese people who Nat and I have connected with that simply want to do what the Bible teaches, but don’t know how and often end up handling things in the way they see others who don’t know the Bible handle them.
+There are specifically Chinese and Burmese people who Nat and I have connected with that simply want to do what the Bible teaches, but don’t know how, and often end up handling things in the way they see others, who follow tradition or popular teachings, handle them.
 We have found a number of teachable men.

-- Growth – Though many of the young people leave this area to seek employment in larger cities such as Chiang Mai.
-The population is this city isn’t dissipating.
+- Growth – Though many of the young people leave this area to seek employment in larger cities, such as Chiang Mai, the population in this city isn’t dissipating.